 You can’t start a business without funds.
 If you don’t have the money to start and run your company, you won’t be able to see your dream take flight.

-Most business owners don’t have the money to completely bootstrap their enterprises.
+Most business owners don’t have the money to bootstrap their enterprises completely.
 Instead, they need to seek opportunities for financing a small business.

 Business financing options include: